50 Signs You’re Healthy from Every Type of Doctor

 You have a lot of saliva

 “Saliva is responsible for naturally balancing the PH level in your mouth and cleaning your teeth.
 When you make a lot of saliva, you are less likely to suffer from tooth decay.” —Brent Rusnak, DDS, dentist.
-Learn the 37 secrets your dentist won’t tell you.
+To find out more about your oral health, read about the 37 secrets your dentist won’t tell you.

 Your jaw doesn’t click when you open wide